-But many investors I speak with who are retired, or near retirement, are worried about a possible crash.
-One retiree went so far as to liquidate all of his stocks a couple of months ago and invest everything in gold and silver.
-As the market just keeps marching higher, so have his worries.
+Just a few weeks ago, stock markets were riding high, smashing record after record.
+But even as values continued to climb, many investors we spoke with who are retired, or near retirement, worried about a possible crash.
+One retiree went so far as to liquidate all of his stocks last fall and invest everything in gold and silver.

-Unfortunately, an investment decision like this can harm a person’s emotional and financial health.
-Because of his decision, he was likely to begin rooting for bad news – even chaos in the markets.
 He said he just wanted to be safe and, of course, would get back in the market later.
 He simply couldn’t eliminate the emotions he was feeling and focus on the diversified plan we had built designed to serve him well when, not if, the market turns south.
+While today, after a series of stock slides and roller-coaster trading sessions, some may look at him and say he was smart to get out while he did, I see it a different way: He should have had more faith in his plan – in good times and in bad.

 One lesson the financial markets have taught us is that the only guarantee is change.
 Understanding your investments and how they will perform during a downturn is the key to weathering any storm.
-Much like the COVID-19 pandemic sparked a downturn in early 2020, another downturn will occur at some point.
-Here is how to be prepared and the actions that can be taken now.
+Much like the COVID-19 pandemic sparked a market correction in early 2020, the current downturn we’re experiencing was inevitable.
+Here is how to ride it out and some actions that can be taken now.

 Wealth Accumulators – Embrace it